Skip to content

 • Crochet inc in each stitch around, finishing the last sc with the yarn tail.

-• Pull the yarn completely through the stitch, and thread the needle.
-Now we will finish the round again with a needle-formed stitch, but from this round on, this stitch will no longer count, and we will skip it in the following rounds without working into it.
+• Pull the yarn completely through the stitch and thread the yarn tail onto a needle.
+Finish the round again with a needle-formed stitch.
+From this round on, this stitch will no longer count, and you will skip it in the following rounds without working into it.

 • Insert the needle under the first sc stitch.
 Pull the yarn completely through.
-Then, insert the needle back into the same stitch the yarn end is coming from, but this time insert it under the back loop and the back bump only (photo 9).
-Pull it through and tighten the stitch very firmly (photo 10).
+Then insert the needle back into the same stitch the yarn end is coming from, but this time insert it under the back loop and back bump only (see Photo 9).
+Pull it through and tighten the stitch very firmly (see Photo 10).

 Photos 9 and 10